Merneferre Ay: Attestations

-Merneferre Ay is well attested; no fewer than 62 scarab seals and one cylinder-seal bearing his name are known, 51 of which are of unknown provenance.
-Among the scarabs of known provenance, three are from Lower Egypt, more precisely one from Bubastis and two from Heliopolis.
+Merneferre Ay is attested by 62 scarab seals and one cylinder-seal bearing his name are known, 51 of which are of unknown provenance.
+Among the scarabs of known provenance, three are from Lower Egypt, one from Bubastis and two from Heliopolis.
 The rest of the scarabs of known provenance are from Abydos, Coptos and Lisht, all localities being in Middle or Upper Egypt.

 Other attestations of Ay include an obsidian globular jar now in the Metropolitan Museum of Art, a ball dedicated to Sobek, an inscribed limestone block, part of a lintel, discovered in 1908 by Georges Legrain in Karnak and a pyramidion.